spiceai/docs/spiceaidocs/docs/reference/spicepod/models.md

 ### `datasets`

 Optional.
-A list of dataset names that this model should be applied to.
+A list of [dataset names](./datasets.md#name) that this model should be applied to.
+For ML models, this preselects the dataset to use for inference.

 ### `dependsOn`

 Optional.
-A list of dependencies that must be processed before this model.
+A list of dependencies that must be loaded and available before this model.